Last updated: September 2019

 nofollow is a value that can be assigned to the rel attribute of a HTML link to instruct some search engines that the link should not influence the link target’s ranking in the search engine’s index.
 Basically, if it says Yes below, it means the link will not pass PR to your website.
 It’s recommended to get a good mix of follow and nofollow links.

-pa stands for per annum, and ot stands for one-time.
+pa stands for per annum, pm stands for per month, and ot stands for one-time.
 Personally, I’d advise against paying directories because the ROI is seldom worth it.
-You will notice that the price for a YellowPages listing is high, so you might want to avoid that if you have a limited marketing budget.

 Other online business directories you can try (some at your own risk):